aclist/dztui/README.md

 ## What this is
-A GUI version of [DZTUI](https://github.com/aclist/dztui/tree/dztui) for Linux.
+DZGUI is a GUI version of [DZTUI](https://github.com/aclist/dztui/tree/dztui) for Linux.

 Note: development of DZTUI has stopped and has been replaced with DZGUI.